Nagoya: Universities

-State and private colleges and universities primarily located in the eastern area.
+State and private colleges and universities are primarily located in the eastern area.
 Some Western-style institutions were founded early in the Meiji era, with more opening during the Taishō and Shōwa eras.
 Nagoya University was set up in 1871 as a medical school and has produced seven Nobel Prize laureates in science.
 Nanzan University was established by the Roman Catholic Society of the Divine Word in 1932 as a high school and expanded to include Nanzan Junior College and the Nanzan Institute for Religion and Culture.
 The main campus was designed in the 1960s by the renowned architect Antonin Raymond.
 Some universities specialise in engineering and technology, such as Nagoya University Engineering school, Nagoya Institute of Technology and Toyota Technological Institute.
 These universities receive support and grants from companies such as Toyota.

 Other colleges and universities include: Aichi Prefectural College of Nursing & Health, Aichi Shukutoku Junior College, Aichi Toho University, Chukyo University, Daido University, Doho University, Kinjo Gakuin University, Kinjo Gakuin University Junior College, Meijo University, Nagoya City University, Nagoya College of Music, Nagoya Future Culture College, Nagoya Gakuin University, Nagoya Management Junior College, Nagoya Women's University, St. Mary's College, Nagoya, Sugiyama Jogakuen University, Sugiyama Jogakuen University Junior College, Tokai Gakuen Women's College.
 Various universities from outside Nagoya have set up satellite campuses, such as Tokyo University of Social Welfare.

 The Hōsa Library dates to the 17th century and houses 110,000 items, including books of classic literature such as historic editions of The Tale of Genji that are an heirloom of the Owari Tokugawa and were bequeathed to the city.
 The Nagoya City Archives store a large collection of documents and books.
 Tsuruma Central Library is a public library and Nagoya International Center has a collection of foreign-language books.